yminglai/GSM-DC/README.md

 # How is LLM Distracted by Irrelevant Context?
-An Analysis Using a Controlled Benchmark
+An Analysis Using a Controlled Benchmark (EMNLP 2025 Main)
 ---
 GSM-DC is synthetic data generator and evaluator, developed to study the reasoning robustness of LLMs under irrelevant context.
 ---